Japan raises GDP outlook for FY2021 on lift from stimulus package

 The new estimate compared with its previous forecast of 3.4% growth projected in July.

+“The economy will recover to its level of before the coronavirus by achieving a 4.0% real growth rate next fiscal year,” Prime Minister Yoshihide Suga said at a government meeting to discuss economic and fiscal policy on Friday.

-The upgrade was underpinned by the government’s third supplementary budget, which was approved earlier this week, to fund the $708 billion stimulus package to help the economy recover from its COVID-induced slump in the second quarter.
+The upgraded economic assessment was underpinned by the government’s third supplementary budget, which was approved earlier this week, to fund the $708 billion stimulus package to help the economy recover from its COVID-induced slump in the second quarter.

-The forecast 4.0% growth for next fiscal year would be the fastest annual expansion on record, if realized, since comparable data became available in 1995, the Cabinet Office said.
+The forecast 4.0% growth for the next fiscal year would be the fastest annual expansion on record, if realised, since comparable data became available in 1995, the Cabinet Office said.

 The government, which expects the economy will return to pre-COVID-19 levels by January-March 2022 helped by its broad policy support, also cautioned about risks.